JohnSnowLabs/nlu/docs/en/concepts.md

 </div><div class="h3-box" markdown="1">

-## Specicifiny language for an action
+## Specifying language for an action

 ### Print all supported languages
 Any of these are partial NLU references which can be prefixed to a request to specify a language